How to Start a Cleaning Business in New Mexico (2026)

 Step 4: Obtain Local Business Registration

-New Mexico cities and counties typically require a local business license or privilege license before operating.
-Contact your local government:
+New Mexico’s cities and counties require a local privilege license or business registration before operating.
+This is separate from your GRT permit but equally required:

-• Albuquerque: City of Albuquerque Business Registration (cabq.gov)
+• Albuquerque: City of Albuquerque Business Registration through cabq.gov.
+Fee approximately $35-$60 based on business type.

-• Santa Fe: City of Santa Fe Business License (santafenm.gov)
+• Santa Fe: City of Santa Fe Business License through santafenm.gov.
+The city’s $15.00/hr minimum wage (exceeding the state $12.00) applies to your Santa Fe employees.

-• Las Cruces: City of Las Cruces Business License (las-cruces.org)
+• Las Cruces: City of Las Cruces Business License through las-cruces.org.

 Step 5: Get Insurance and a Janitorial Bond